 If you want to edit photos on the go, our Photo Editing Laptop Guide is worth checking out.

 Buying a Computer for Gaming is probably one of the most popular things you can do nowadays.
 The great news is, that on most of the PCs that you work on, you can also game on.

 Office, Text-Editing, Internet

-This Guide wouldn’t be complete without mentioning using a Computer mainly for Office Work, such as Text Editing or Internet Purposes.
+This Guide wouldn’t be complete without mentioning using a Computer mainly for Office Work, such as Text Editing in Word and Excel, or Internet purposes.
 The great thing is, that this kind of Work is not demanding on the PC-Hardware at all and you can get away with very low-end components.

 Next step: money!

 You can buy Computers with any kind of Budget.
 If you have lots of money you can usually get a stronger PC, but the most expensive PCs are not necessarily the best for your kind of work.